FollettSchoolSolutions/perfmon4j/readme.txt

 ****** Please Help ********************************************************************************************

 Changes
+*** Version 1.1.0.GA (released 2010-10-06) ***
+!!
+IMPORTANT !!:  If you previously created a perfmon4j database for logging you must upgrade the database with the associated update scripts:
+	- MSSQL-UpdateTables-1.0.2_to_1.1.0.sql
+	- MySQL-UpdateTables-1.0.2_to_1.1.0.sql
+	- Oracle-UpdateTables-1.0.2_to_1.1.0.sql
+	- PostgresSQL-UpdateTables-1.0.2_to_1.1.0.sql

+- Feature Request: Now you can monitor JDBC/SQL request durations.
+This option will enable you to monitor the percentage of time your method or process spends in java vs SQL.
+	See:  Perfmon4j-ConfigSamples.pdf - Example 14 – Evaluate SQL/JDBC Duration (Version 1.1.0+) a
+	configuration example.

+- Feature Enhancement:  Reduced memory overhead associated with servlet request monitoring.
+This is particularly important for web services that generate a large amount of distinct URL paths (i.e. restful services)

+- New Perfmon4j now supports JBoss 6.x.
+The Perfmon4j-JBossConfigGuide.pdf now includes instructions for installation into JBoss (4x, 5x and 6x).

+- New Perfmon4j now supports for Apache Tomcat 7.x.
+The Perfmon4j-Tomcat-ConfigGuide.pdf now includes instructions for installation into Apache Tomcat (5.5x, 6.x, and 7.x).

 *** Version 1.0.2.GA (released 2010-06-10) ***
 - Feature Request: Added a powerfull new way to force ThreadTraceMonitoring on a specific thread (or a specific request).
 	You can now force a thread trace based on one of the following: HTTPRequest parameter, HTTPSession parameter,